robotology/yarp/doc/release/master.md

 * Configuration files installed by the `yarp_configure_plugins_installation` CMake macro are now relocatable (https://github.com/robotology/yarp/issues/2445, ).
 * Improved `ffmpeg` port monitor to allow using different couples of coders/decodes
+* Fixed compilation of portmonitor carrier when a custom non-system swig is used

 New Features
 ------------